Enquire & Get HIV Test Now

 WHAT IS HERPES?

 Herpes simplex virus spread from person to person through close contact.
-After the first outbreak, the virus moves from the skin cells to nerve cells and creates health complications.
+After the first outbreak, the virus moves from the skin cells to nerve cells and creates health complications, such as:

 • Pain or itching.
 You may experience pain and tenderness in your genital area until the infection clears.